4.67 from 18 votes

 • Step Three: Add the honey and peanut butter to the mixing bowl.
 Whisk until ingredients are combined.

 • Step Four: Add the Cheerios and Golden Grahams.
-Mix until all coated.
+Mix until all is coated.

-• Step Five: Using a large cookie scoop, or approximately 2 tablespoons, form balls of the cereal mixture by rolling them in your hands and placing them in the prepared cupcake pan.
+• Step Five: Using a large cookie scoop, or approximately two tablespoons, form balls of the cereal mixture by rolling them in your hands and placing them in the prepared cupcake pan.

 • Step Six: Place in the fridge for 45 minutes or longer to allow them to set.